 It’s a left-field choice, but not because the Swift is lacking – it’s efficient, fun to drive, practical and reliable, and an excellent small car.
 With mild-hybrid tech, it drives like any other petrol car, but emits just 106g/km of CO2.
 This means it’s cheap to tax, but the engine is efficient and enjoyable to use.

-The low-spec SZ-L model is quite well equipped despite its low price (Suzuki is even offering £2,000 off the £14,499 price at the moment if you’re thinking of buying one outright), with LED headlights, 16-inch alloys, AEB and smartphone connectivity, including Android Auto and Apple CarPlay.
+The low-spec SZ-L model is quite well equipped despite its low price, with LED headlights, 16-inch alloys, AEB and smartphone connectivity, including Android Auto and Apple CarPlay.

 Hyundai i10 1.2 SE Connect

 The i10’s low list price results in cheaper tax bills for company car drivers, but we love it for many other reasons.
 Here we’ve picked the 1.2-litre model, which is smoother than the 1.0-litre three-cylinder, but still emits only 124g/km of CO2.

 It’s powerful enough to keep up with traffic around town and the i10 is great to drive: it’s light and nimble, but is also comfortable even on bumpy city streets.
 SE Connect trim comes with the crucial extra equipment that modern car buyers need.
 There’s an eight-inch touchscreen with smartphone connectivity and plenty of safety kit, too.

 - Price: £13,595

 - Engine/power: 1.0-litre 3cyl/89bhp